-A laser scanner is disclosed herein for measuring the spatial properties of objects in a scene.
+A laser scanner is disclosed herein for measuring the scanning system that includes at least a horizontal scanning 40 spatial properties of objects in a scene.
 The scene includes one or more objects within a range less than a predetermined maximum object distance.
 The laser scanner includes a waveform generator that generates a predetermined reference waveform and a laser diode that supplies an intensitymodulated laser beam responsive to the reference waveform.
 An optical scanning system receives the laser beam, and scans the scene with the intensity-modulated laser beam.
-The optical scanning system also includes optics for receiving reflected intensity-modulated light from the objects in the scene.
+The optical scanning system also includes optics for receiving reflected intensity-modulated light from the objects in but with a different phase due to the additional distance it 50 the scene.
 An optical processing system is provided for processing the reflected intensity-modulated light.
-The optical processing system includes an aperture that transmits a first percentage of light reflected from the maximum object distance and a second, lesser percentage of light reflected from objects closer than the maximum object distance.
+The optical processing system includes an aperture that transmits a first percentage of light reflected from the maximum object distance and a second, lesser percentage of light reflected 55 from objects closer than the maximum object distance.
 A photodetector is positioned to receive the processed intensity-modulated light from the optical processing system, and convert energy in the incident light into an amplitude-modulated range signal.
 A mixer is provided to down-convert the frequency of the range signal into a lower (IF) frequency.
 A first electrical circuit receives the downconverted range signal and converts it into a converted waveform that has, preferably, the form of a square wave with falling and rising edges that correspond to the zero crossings in the amplitude-modulated range signal.
 The reference waveform is also applied to a mixer that downconverts it to the IF frequency.
-A second electrical circuit Other range sensing technologies include television 65 receives the down-converted reference waveform and converts it a second converted waveform.
+A second electrical circuit receives the down-converted reference waveform and converts it a second converted waveform.
 A phase comparator receives the first and second converted waveforms and outputs a highly accurate signal indicative of the phase difference therebetween.